 Gustavo Oderich, MD

-Gustavo Oderich, MD, is the Chair, Division of Vascular and Endovascular Surgery, Department of Surgery at the Mayo Clinic in Minnesota.
+Gustavo Oderich, MD, FACS is Professor and Chair of Vascular and Endovascular Surgery at the University of Texas Health Science Center at Houston (UTHealth).
+He is also the Director of the Advanced Endovascular Aortic Program at Memorial Hermann Hospital.
 His clinical expertise is focused on the management of complex aortic diseases such as aneurysms, dissections, trauma and aortic pathology.
 He specializes in the treatment of chronic mesenteric ischemia and median arcuate ligament syndrome, with focus on open surgical and endovascular repair using fenestrated and branched stent-grafts.
 He is also involved in the multidisciplinary care of patients with connective tissue disorders.
 The Mayo Clinic Aortic Center program, led by Dr. Oderich, has accumulated extensive experience with endovascular repair of aortic aneurysms and dissections using these devices, with significant reduction in mortality and morbidity compared to results of open surgical repair.
 Dr. Oderich received his medical degree at the Universidade Federal do Rio Grande do Sul where he also held a residency in general surgery before moving to the University of Utah for a Research Fellowship in vascular surgery.
 He ultimately became Chief Resident at the Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine, and has continued his practice and research at the Mayo Clinic in Rochester, Minnesota.